-Now that Winter is upon us and the evenings are getting cool, most of us are rediscovering our winter wardrobes and putting on some extra layers to keep warm and cosy.
-As our 4-legged friends don’t have the luxury of reaching for a jacket when they get cold, it’s up to us as their owners to ensure they stay healthy and warm during the cooler months.
+Now that Winter is almost upon us and the evenings are getting cooler, most of us are rediscovering our winter wardrobes and putting on some extra layers to keep warm and cosy.
+As our 4-legged friends don’t have the luxury of reaching for a jacket when they get cold, it’s up to us as their owners to ensure they stay healthy and warm during the colder months.

 Winter is a time to be particularly mindful of your dog’s health and wellbeing as, like humans, they can catch colds and be more prone to illness with the change of seasons.
 Even with their fur coats, dogs can feel the cold and this is especially true for breeds with short hair.